mrhavens/pidoc/README.md

 ## TL;DR

-An autoconfiguring stack to build simple, scalable, and fully binary compatible Raspberry Pi clusters on Intel or AMD architecture.
+An autoconfiguring stack to build simple, scalable, and fully binary ARM compatible Raspberry Pi clusters on Intel or AMD architecture.

 ## Stack